VOLTTRON/volttron/docs/source/specifications/simulation_integration.rst

 There are several simulation platforms that can be integrated with VOLTTRON to run as a single cohesive simulated environment for different type of applications.
-Some of the platforms are FNCS, HELICS, GridApps-D and EnergyPlus.
+Some of the platforms are FNCS, HELICS, GridAPPS-D and EnergyPlus.
 They all have unique application areas and differ in the type of simulations they run, inputs they accept and outputs they produce.
 There are some similarities in the some of the basic steps of integrating with